 Bield's objectives and strategy are set out in its Business Strategy.
-A comprehensive and fundamental review of the Business Strategy covering a five-year period to 2015-16 was undertaken during 2010-11 and approved by the Board of Management in March 2011.
+A comprehensive and fundamental review of the Business Strategy covering a five-year period to 2020-21 was undertaken during 2015-16 and approved by the Board of Management in March 2016.
 This included a thorough review of Bield's Vision, Mission and Values.

-The theme for the strategy is 'Bielding the Future'.
+The theme for the strategy is 'Strong Foundations - Creating Choice'.
 Bield is committed to continuously improving its services for older people, involving an on-going programme of review and improvement.
-In addition, innovation is at the heart of Bield's strategy and the plan contains strategic objectives where innovation will be required to achieve Bield's objectives.
+Our aim is to 'Put our Customers First' by putting them at the heart of everything we do along with a belief that we can help them make their own choices and be free to live as independently as possible.
+Bield's strategy contains four key themes or strategic objectives where we will always aim to put the customer first in our decision making.
 The business planning process includes a series of consultation meetings with staff, staff representatives (office and development-based), senior management and Board members and has set a challenging programme of modernisation and continuous improvement to ensure that Bield is able to meet the many challenges ahead.

 The Business Strategy recognises that Bield faces a fast-changing and dynamic external environment.
 Changes in government at a local and national level over the last four years have meant that policy direction has been subject to change.
-Key external policy drivers identified as impacting on Bield are as follows:
+Key external policy drivers identified as impacting on Bield have been identified as follows:

-- · national strategy for housing older people; - future of the social rented housing sector; - investment strategy and performance and efficiency; - · future of sheltered housing; and - reshaping care for older people.
+- national strategy for housing older people; - future of the social rented housing sector; - investment strategy and performance and efficiency; - future of sheltered housing; and - reshaping care for older people.